airbnb/javascript/react/README.md

 ## Parentheses

-  - Wrap JSX tags in parentheses when they span more than one line. [`react/wrap-multilines`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/wrap-multilines.md)
+  - Wrap JSX tags in parentheses when they span more than one line. eslint: [`react/wrap-multilines`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/wrap-multilines.md)

     ```javascript
     // bad